Q.What Is Umbrella Insurance?

 Does Umbrella Insurance Cover Floods?

 If you want to purchase flood insurance, it’s available through the National Flood Insurance Program (NFIP).
-Contact an independent agent in the Trusted Choice network to inquire about NFIP flood coverage.
+Contact an independent agent in our network to inquire about NFIP flood coverage.

 Does Umbrella Insurance Cover Uninsured Motorists?